 After “digging for barrels of toxic waste” for several years, the Bellona Foundation turned its focus to larger projects with an emphasis on finding realistic and manageable solutions to the environmental, resource, transport and energy problems in the world today.
 Every year since the foundation in 1986, Bellona has become more technology and solution oriented with our main focuses in the areas of renewable energy, transport, shipping, building technologies, as well as a broad range of climate friendly technologies such as carbon capture and storage.

-The Oslo office is where the general and long-term strategy of the entire Bellona organization is developed.
+The Oslo office is where the general and long-term strategy of the entire Bellona organisation is developed.

 As one of the world’s biggest political and economic powers, the EU is an important arena to create a better world for future generations.
 The EU’s environmental legislation is also highly relevant for Norway, through the EEA.
-Bellona has been established with an office in Brussels since 1994, the same year Norway voted no in the referendum on EU membership.
+Bellona has been established with an office in Brussels since 1994, the same year Norway voted ‘No’ in the referendum on EU membership.
 Bellona seeks to influence the processes in the EU so that the outcome is beneficial to both the people and the environment.
 Bellona Europa works primarily on industrial decarbonisation and electro-mobility.

 In 1994 Bellona opened its first office abroad.
 It is no coincidence that Murmansk was the first city we chose; radioactive waste, nuclear submarines from the Cold War, old nuclear reactors and other environmental time bombs represented a huge radioactive threat.
 Many of these environmental threat elements were located in the north-western parts of Russia, close to the Norwegian border.
 This is also the area where the giant Norilsk Nickel polluted extensively for decades.
 Hence Bellona’s work in Murmansk focuses primarily on nuclear safety, industrial pollution and clean renewable energy.
 Bellona has currently 3-4 employees employed in Murmansk.